Hiring Procedure For Faculty and Staff

 - Do you need to find a student to hire?
 Fill out the form Post an Existing Positon on the Student Employment website at the Home Page under Quick Links and we will post it on Handshake for students to apply.

-Effective January 1, 2019 the minimum wage changed to $11.00.
-All student jobs have the same rate of pay at $11.00 per hour until further notice from the Office of Finance.
+The current minimum wage is $12.00.
+All student jobs have the same rate of pay at $12.00 per hour until further notice from the Office of Finance.

 THE HIRING PROCESS

 - After you have offered the job to the student, verify that the student has their Bates Work Authorization document (BWA).
 The student’s BWA document is located in Garnet Gateway.
 Only the student has access to it.
 There are two ways for students to verify that they have their work authorization.
 They can show it to you or they can send you an email.
 If the student has a BWA document, you may proceed to the hiring form.

 - A student who does not have a BWA document should be directed to the Student Employment website .
 There they will find out what documents are necessary to bring to the HR Office for verification and what forms to be completed for their BWA.
 (For your reference these are some of the forms required I-9, federal W4, Maine State W4 and direct deposit).